What Was the Year of Jubilee?

 From a practical standpoint, it also makes sense in terms of the land.
 Vegetation won’t grow if people overwork the land.
 Therefore, by instituting years of rest, the land has time to recover and produce a bountiful harvest in future years to come.

-In fact, part of the reason the Israelites went into captivity was that they didn’t observe these resting years (Leviticus 26).
+In fact, the Israelites went into captivity because they didn’t observe these resting years (Leviticus 26).
 Because they didn’t trust that God would provide, and dedicate time to resting, they reaped the consequences.

 God also instituted the Year of Jubilee as a foreshadowing for his future work on the cross.
-Through Jesus’ death and resurrection, he relieves us of all spiritual debts and our slavery to sin.
+Jesus relieves us of all spiritual debts and our slavery to sin by His death and Resurrection.
 We are freed from both and can commune with our heavenly family.

 Why Does This Matter?